-Prerequisite: Grade of C or higher in the following courses: CSC 1019 or CSC 1020 or MAT 1340.
+Prerequisite: Grade of C or higher in the following courses: CSC 1019 or CSC 1020 or Corequisite: MAT 1340 or higher.
+Corequisite: or MAT 1340.

 CSC 1061 - Computer Sci II: (Language) (4)

 Continues algorithm development and problem solving techniques not covered in Computer Science I using a high-level programming language.
 Students are able to gain experience in the use of data structures and the design and implementation of larger software projects.
 Intensive computer laboratory experience is required for this course.